AdobeDocs/experience-manager-65.ko-KR/help/forms/developing/pdf-utilities-service-java-api.md

              PDFPropertiesOptionSpec optionsSpec = new PDFPropertiesOptionSpec();

              // Set the properties to be evaluated in the options specification.
-             // In this example, the options specification will be used to determine
+             // In this example, the options specification is used to determine
              // if the document is a PDF document, and if so,
              // which Acrobat version is required to read it. optionsSpec.setIsPDFDocument(true);